 Engineering Department Review and Approval

 This department will be checking for any of the following areas: Grading, Percolation Test, Septic Systems, Addressing, Flood & Drainage Issues, Legal Access, and Retaining Walls.
-If your project requires merging or lot line adjustments, then Engineering will be handling that as well.
 Separate Application & Fees are available in our office.
 See Engineering